-Years ago during one business trip when I worked for a company and held the highest level of elite status with Continental Airlines, I was upgraded to a seat in the premium class cabin; while the person to whom I reported did not — and as I watched him walk the “walk of shame” down the aisle towards the seat to which he was assigned in the economy class cabin, I simply smiled at him from the comfort of my seat while sipping on my pre-departure beverage.
+Years ago during one business trip when I worked for a company and held the highest level of elite status with an airline, I was upgraded to a seat in the premium class cabin; while the person to whom I reported did not — and as I watched him walk the “walk of shame” down the aisle towards the seat to which he was assigned in the economy class cabin, I simply smiled at him from the comfort of my seat while sipping on my pre-departure beverage.

 In response, he sneered at me while mumbling a few expletives under his breath.

 We had a great relationship where we joked around with each other all of the time.
 He never acted like he was my superior.
-We worked very well together, laughed a lot and had a great time on the job.
+We worked very well together, laughed a lot, and had a great time on the job.
 We were quite productive as well.
 I still miss that interaction which we had — but I also never let him forget about that upgrade.

 Do not feel bad for him: he never let me forget a lot of things either — and that was just fine with me.
 I could take it just as well as I dished it out…